Restuccia-Group/HyperAdv/README.md

 ## Code Usage

-To train or test the baseline cnn and hyper-t model
+To train or test the baseline cnn and hyper model

 ```
 python run_experiment.py -h